kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 \(b\) Be able to read, speak, and understand the English language, or have an appropriate limitation placed on his flight engineer certificate;

-\(c\) Hold at least a second-class medical certificate issued under part 67 of this chapter within the 12 months before the date he applies, or other evidence of medical qualification accepted for the issue of a flight engineer certificate under §63.42; and
+\(c\) Hold at least a second-class medical certificate issued under [[Volume 2/D Airmen/0067 Medical standards and certification.md|part 67 of this chapter]] within the 12 months before the date he applies, or other evidence of medical qualification accepted for the issue of a flight engineer certificate under [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.42   Flight engineer certificate issued on basis of a foreign flight engineer license.|§63.42]]; and

 \(d\) Comply with the requirements of this subpart that apply to the rating he seeks.